When Is the Best Time

 With the Levada system, the farmers could cultivate the land, which is terraced until today.
 In former times Madeira became the capital for sugar cane in Europe.
 Sugar cane plantations still exist, and sugar influences the culture of Madeira.
 It is used for the national drink “Poncha”.

 Madeira is most famous for the many walks along these so-called “Levadas”.
-Most of these trails are on higher elevation leading through lush forests rather jungle.
+Most of these trails are on higher elevations leading through lush forests rather jungle.
 The forests reminded me of Tasmania and New Zealand with huge fern trees.

-5 Fantastic Levada Hikes
+5 Fantastic Levada Hikes and Waterfalls

 - Levada das 25 Fontes PR6 & Levada do Risco PR6.1